sophiacofone/valorant_omnic/win_loss/win_loss.md

 Refer to the [EDA section](https://github.com/sophiacofone/omnic_ml/blob/main/EDA/eda.md) for more information on the EDA process and how these visuals were generated.

-## What should player's focus on to win a round of Valorant?
+## What should players focus on to win a round of Valorant?
 To answer this question, one strategy is to build a classifier that can accuratley predict wins and losses.
 Then, we can examine the feature importances/coefficents and determine which factors are most influential in determining match outcomes.
 Since we care less about the actual prediction and more about the features, a good choice would be to work with with models like decision trees and logistic regression since these models can be easily interpreted.

 ### Data & Preprocessing